-This might sound like the self-serving part of this exercise, but if you take the assumption that buyers interact with you for a reason (such as downloading a white paper on your website), then they also probably have a problem to solve (such as investigating cloud contact center solutions because their current solution just isn’t cutting it).
-The question is, how can the information you send buyers via your nurturing campaign help them?
+What problems do you buyers need to solve (such as investigating cloud contact center solutions because their current solution just isn’t cutting it)?
+The question to focus on is this: How can the information you send buyers via your nurturing campaign help them?

-3. DEFINED A TIMING SEQUENCE FOR EACH EMAIL.
+3. DEFINE A TIMING SEQUENCE FOR EACH EMAIL.

-4. DEVELOPED A LOGICAL FLOW OF EMAIL CONTENT.
+4. DEVELOP A LOGICAL FLOW OF EMAIL CONTENT.

 As most marketers know, to ensure emails actually get read, they can’t be too long or too short.
-They can’t be tedious or too over-the-top (or prospects won’t take them seriously).
+They can’t be tedious or too filled with fluff (or prospects won’t take them seriously).
 They must immediately focus on building trust and demonstrating they can solve a problem – fast.

 There’s also the intangible of putting yourself in the prospect’s shoes and having that come across in the email’s copy.
 My mindset for writing was imagining I was having a short, empathetic conversation with the prospect.
 He or she had explained to me their vexing problem and I, while figuratively nodding my head in agreement, said “Here’s something that could help.
 Try it and see.”

 Best of all, due to their careful planning and well-founded strategy, the email nurture streams made a measurable impact on their first quarter lead opportunities.
-And once the streams were up and running, they just stayed on auto-pilot in their Eloqua system – continuing to nurture new leads with helpful, useful content.
+And once the streams were up and running, they just stayed on auto-pilot – continuing to nurture new leads with helpful, useful content.